1. Asthma

 • Life-threatening asthma signs: silent chest, PEF <33%, SpO₂ <92%

-• Always give O₂ with neb salbutamol (not air)
+• Always give oxygen with nebulised salbutamol (never air)

-• Cardioselective β-blockers (bisoprolol) may be safe but exam trap
+• Cardioselective β-blockers (e.g. bisoprolol) may be used with cautionexam trap

 📅 Last updated in line with: